mickekring/Coolify-FFMPEG-API/USAGE.md

 1. Use the **HTTP Request** node
 2. Set **Method** to `POST`
 3. Set **Body Content Type** to `Form-Data (Multipart)`
+4. **Add Authentication Header:**
+   - Header Name: `X-API-Key`
+   - Header Value: Your API key from Coolify environment variable
-4. Add your file as a binary field
+5. Add your file as a binary field
-5. Add any additional parameters as form fields
+6. Add any additional parameters as form fields

 ---